Saratoga Springs dealing with nearly $7 million budget shortfall

 Some community members said while they understand the challenges the city is facing this year due to COVID-19, they want to make sure children are still able to participate in recreational activities such as figure skating and soccer.

-Members of the board replied by saying they realize the significance of recreation, and that currently, there is $1.2 million dollars in the proposed budget for recreation facilities and grounds.
+Members of the board replied by saying they realize the significance of recreation, and that currently, $1.2 million in the proposed budget is for recreation facilities and grounds.

-The Mayor of Saratoga Springs, Meg Kelly, told everyone that while recreation is important, departments such as police, fire, and DPW are a first priority for the city.
+The mayor of Saratoga Springs, Meg Kelly, told everyone that while recreation is important, departments such as police, fire, and public works are the city’s first priorities.

-Workshops meetings will be held throughout the month of October for budget discussions.

 “Going forward, I think we have a great city council and I think we will be putting out a budget that we can all live with,” said Mayor Meg Kelly.